srobo/kitbook/docs/competition/team-support/battery-charging.md

 After about 1 hour the battery should complete charging - the screen will display a charge complete message.
 Simply disconnect the battery from the charger and place it in the charged battery box.

 If at any point throughout the charging cycle the charger indicates an issue (e.g. a timeout, capacity or cable error), disconnect the battery from the charger, apply a piece of red tape to the yellow XT60 connector on the battery and place it in the damaged battery box.
 Inevitably there will be a small number of faulty chargers.
 If you suspect that a particular charger is faulty (lots of batteries fail to charge on it), disconnect it from its power supply, apply red tape to its XT60 connector and place it in the damaged battery box.

+### Shuffling Batteries

+It's important to keep the batteries at helpdesk stocked, as that is where teams will collect batteries from.

+Every now and then please go to Helpdesk with charged batteries and grab discharged batteries to charge.
+Please make sure the battery chargers are always attended, and pay very close attention which batteries are which, as it's easy to lose track.